ktraister-cribl/terraform-provider-criblio/docs/index.md

 Cribl Terraform Provider: The Cribl Terraform provider offers a streamlined, repeatable approach for configuring end-to-end infrastructure as code (IaC) and managing resources consistently across Cribl Organizations and Workspaces.

-**⚠️ WARNING:  This Preview feature is still being developed.
-We do not recommend using it in a production environment, because the feature might not be fully tested or optimized for performance, and related documentation could be incomplete.**
+This Preview feature is still being developed.
+We do not recommend using it in a production environment, because the feature might not be fully tested or optimized for performance, and related documentation could be incomplete.

 Complementary API reference documentation is available at https://docs.cribl.io/api-reference/.
 Product documentation is available at https://docs.cribl.io.